wavecon/wavestack/docs/content/en/reference/instance_types.md

 AI/ML optimised instances give you access to GPU resources and are well suited for high-performance computing workloads.

-We offer actually only one flavor, as we have a limitted amount of instances available to use.
-For the moment, only one Nvidia Ampere A30 is in use which is splitted into four MiGs.
+For the moment, only one Instance type with NVIDIA A30 Tensor Core GPUs is offered in the muc-a availability zone.
-Each MiG has 6GB VideoRam available.
 We will raise that offer in future.

 |                       | vCPU | Memory | Disk | Disk Type | Average Bandwidth | Peak Bandwidth | VRam |